shan-alexander/data-engineering/DATAFORM.md

 **Challenging the gist above**: Why clutter the Dataform repo with both data engineering scripts and analytics engineering scripts?
 Won't that bloat the repo, introducing more opportunities for the compiler to fail?
 Wouldn't it be better to separate data-engineering scripts from analytics scripts into two different Dataform repos?

-No. The purpose of Dataform's compiler, and keeping the whole "transform" layer in one Dataform repo, is to ensure that no breaking changes can occur.
+No. We want the compiler to fail more easily.
+The purpose of Dataform's compiler, and keeping the whole "transform" layer in one Dataform repo, is to ensure that no breaking changes can occur.
 If a breaking change occurs (e.g., a schema change upstream in the data engineering scripts breaks a series of downstream analytics scripts/tables) then Dataform's compiler will prevent committing the breakage, and Dataform's dependency graph will surface for us the scripts impacted by the breakage.
 This ensures we fix the entire pipeline (successful compile) before Dataform will allow us to commit the changes into the production (remote origin) repo.

-In short, we WANT the whole data pipeline to be contained within one repo so Dataform's compiler & dependency checker, along with assertion tests, can perform it's function of increasing data integrity.
+In short, we WANT the whole data pipeline to be contained within one repo so Dataform's compiler & dependency checker, along with assertion tests, can perform it's function of increasing data integrity across the entire pipeline.

 ---